 In 2017, Flipkart acquired F1 Info Solutions, one of the largest third-party service providers in the Indian electronics market.
 At the time of its merger with Jeeves, F1 already ran 158 owned and franchised centers and employed close to 1,000 people who handled over 50,000 service calls every month across the country.
 F1 was engaged in the repair and servicing of mobile phones, thereby making them suitable to re-enter the market as refurbished goods.
 With one eye on the refurbishment market, Flipkart set about strengthening existing customer relationships.

-Flipkart, already the e-commerce market leader for smartphone sales in India, offers customers a slew of the latest models from leading brands at very competitive prices.
-To reinforce this leadership position, Flipkart sought to extend and deepen the customer relationship beyond transactions with a long-term view in mind.
+Flipkart already offered customers a slew of the latest models from leading brands.
+Flipkart sought to extend and deepen the customer relationship beyond transactions with a long-term view in mind.